nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 ## Identifying Compression Algorithms

-If you are already quite certain from context that the algorithm processes blobs of unintelligible data, i.e. you are convinced that it is decompression or decryption, then the absence of an encryption key is solid evidence that you are dealing, in fact, with a compression algorithm.
+If you are already quite certain from context that the algorithm processes blobs of unintelligible data, i.e. you are convinced that it is decompression or decryption, then the absence of an encryption key is solid evidence that you are dealing, in fact, with a (de)compression algorithm.
 Note however that an encryption key doesn't always have to be passed as an argument to the function but could also be generated in some other way.

-Another algorithmic indicator for compression algorithms is the presence of pointer arithmetic with negative offsets, i.e. a back reference into already decompressed data.
+Another algorithmic indicator for decompression algorithms is the presence of pointer arithmetic with negative offsets, i.e. a back reference into already decompressed data.
 For example, consider the following excerpt from a decompiled APLib decompression routine:
 ```c++
 if ((local_8 == 0) && (iVar3 == 2)) {
   local_18 = local_10;